keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationprovider.md

 weight: 13
 ---

-In earlier releases of the Lifecycle Toolkit, `KeptnEvaluationProvider` defined the data provider used by [KeptnEvaluationDefinition](
+In earlier releases of the Keptn Lifecycle Toolkit, `KeptnEvaluationProvider` defined the data provider used by [KeptnEvaluationDefinition](